Living more simply has benefits that go beyond your bank account. Practical, everyday choices can have a positive impact on every area of life.

 he leads me beside still waters; he restores my soul.

+The pastoral imagery of “green pastures” and “still waters” reminds us that God’s creation has healing properties.
 The frugality of living simply means that we frequently look to nature for entertainment.
-Even in winter we take hikes in local parks and escape the cacophany of modern life.
+Even in winter we take hikes in local parks and escape the noise of modern life.
 There is something very freeing about being away from electronics and focusing on the sounds of the forest or beach instead.

-In the end, living more simply may actually provide us with the freedom we need to live richer and fuller lives.
+But in the end, living more simply may actually provide us with the freedom we need to live richer and fuller lives.